kristapsdz/sqlite2mdoc/README.md

 You'll also need to uncomment the `LDADD` line in the [Makefile](Makefile), in this case.

 This software has been used on OpenBSD, Mac OS X, and Linux machines.

+It has also been scanned as a [Coverity project](https://scan.coverity.com/projects/sqlite2mdoc).

 ## License